alexblom89/COMP2084-RESTAPI-Assignment/README.md

 Authentication must include both local and Google authentication.

 The app must also have unit test coverage for one controller's methods, using mock data in an in-memory database.

+I chose to provide a simple REST API to allow users to manage a database of videogame titles and their genres and platforms.